Here’s how walking with your pooch can benefit you as well

 As many dog owners already know, taking the time to bond with your furry friend can turn your dog into a close companion for life.
 That is especially true when circumstances make it harder to maintain close ties with family and friends.
-Relocating to a new area, retiring from work, or spending time in isolation during a pandemic, for example, can make your relationship with your dog even more important.
+Relocating to a new area, retiring from work, or otherwise feeling lonely or isolated can make your relationship with your dog even more important.

 Dogs have a unique ability to provide their owners with an endless amount of love and emotional support, especially during times of great stress.
 They provide an outlet for fun and play, while bringing lots of laughter and levity into the home to keep you in the present moment rather than obsessing on an uncertain future.
 In fact, studies have shown that dogs provide comfort that is at least equal to that of a close friend.